Club (organization): Worldwide

 The institution of the gentleman's club has spread all over the English-speaking world.
 Many of those who energised the Scottish Enlightenment were members of the Poker Club in Edinburgh.
 In the United States clubs were first established after the War of Independence.
 One of the first was the Hoboken Turtle Club (1797), which still survived as of 1911.
 In former British Empire colonies like India and Pakistan they are known as Gymkhana.

 The earliest clubs on the European continent were of a political nature.
 These in 1848 were repressed in Austria and Germany, and later clubs of Berlin and Vienna were mere replicas of their English prototypes.
 In France, where the term cercle is most usual, the Club de l'Entresol (1724-1731) was followed by the Club Politique (1782), and during the French Revolution such associations proved important political forces (see Jacobins, Feuillants, Cordeliers).
 Of the purely social clubs in Paris the most notable were the Jockey-Club de Paris (1833), the Cercle de l'Union, the Traveller's and the Cercle Interallié.

 Types of clubs

 Buying club

-Buyer's clubs or buying clubs are clubs organized to pool members' collective buying power, enabling them to make purchases at lower prices than are generally available, or purchase goods that might otherwise be difficult to obtain.
+Buyer's clubs or buying clubs are clubs organized to pool members' collective buying power, enabling them to make purchases at lower prices per individual item than are generally available, or purchase goods that might otherwise be difficult to obtain.
 There are many legitimate buying clubs – for example, food buying clubs – but many are unauthorized credit card billing scams, in which a customer is induced to enroll in a free trial of a buyer's club membership, and then unexpectedly billed when the trial ends.